Urban Coyote Initiative

 By showing urban coyotes as they go about their daily lives, this project aimed to help eliminate the mystery and misconceptions in a visually compelling and scientifically accurate way.

-Through photography and filmmaking, and working alongside scientists and communities, the Urban Coyote Initiative visual storytelling project worked to help eliminate the mystery and misconceptions about this cosmopolitan canid.
+Through photography and filmmaking, and working alongside scientists and communities, the Urban Coyote Initiative visual storytelling project, created and lead by wildlife conservation photography Jaymi Heimbuch, worked to help eliminate the mystery and misconceptions about this cosmopolitan canid.

 This project was in effect from 2014 to 2020.